AlaskaAirlines/auro-toast/demo/demo.md

 <!-- The below content is automatically added from ./useCases.md -->
 The `<auro-toast>` use cases include:

-* Error toast
+* Sending an error push notification
-* Success toast
+* Sending a success push notification
-* Default toast
+* Sending any type of push notification
 <!-- AURO-GENERATED-CONTENT:END -->

 ### The setup
-Triggering the toasts relies on setting the visible property to true.
-See the following example code which is used in this demo.
+Triggering the toasts relies on setting the `visible` property to `true`.
+See the following example to see how this code is used in an example.

 ```js
 showToast = (toastID) => {